-With their characteristics zeal for learning and teamwork, members of Santa Anita dedicated themselves to figuring out everything they needed to know about growing, processing, and selling coffee.
-The farmers are small-holders, each owning approximately 30 cuerdas (10 acres) within a 30 min walk.
+With their characteristic zeal for learning and teamwork, members of Santa Anita dedicated themselves to figuring out everything they needed to know about growing, processing, and selling coffee.
+The farmers are small-holders, each owning approximately 30 cuerdas (10 acres) within a 30 minute walk.
 All coffee is farmed and processed by hand.

 For a number of years the community flourished.
 With generous international support they built infrastructure and found buyers, and had a healthy coffee business that provided income to make payments on their mortgage and support their families.
 Life as coffee farmers, it turned out, was hard work but another way to live out their revolutionary dreams.

 San Marcos, the warmest of Guatemala's coffee-growing regions, also has the highest rainfall pattern, reaching up to 200 inches (5,000 mm) a year and humidity levels of 70-80%.
 The seasonal rains come sooner than in other regions, producing the earliest flowering.
 The northern portion of the department is mountainous, with the two highest volcanoes in Central America within its borders.

 As has happened with many coffee cooperatives in Guatemala and elsewhere, sadly, success did not last forever.
 First came internal divisions, disagreement over the direction of the community that made it more difficult to work together around a united strategy.
 That’s when the Association of Coffee Producers of Santa Anita (APCASA), De la Gente’s current partner cooperative consisting of just 8 members, was founded.